HOME

 Constantinople/Istanbul

-From 1453 Constantinople was known as Istanbul meaning "in the city".
+Constantinople was founded by the Roman emperor Constantine in 330.
+From the conquest of the city by Sultan Mehmet II in 1453 it was known as Istanbul; meaning "in the city".
 Constantinople officially became Istanbul in 1930.
-However it was still referred to as Constantinople until the 1960s.
+It was still referred to as Constantinople until the 1960s.

 • Beyoghle 1895-1901 and 1908